wildegnux/halonctl/docs/modules/update.rst

 This will print update status for each node, eg. current version and installation progress.

 .. note::
-   There is currently no way for halonctl to see if an update is available - check the web UI instead.
+   There is currently no way for halonctl to see if an update is available - check the web UI.

 ``update download`` - Starts downloading an update
 --------------------------------------------------